Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/n_active_active/shared_file_prereq_win/_index.md

 ---

-    title: Shared file system prerequisites
+    title: "Shared file system prerequisites"
-    linkTitle: Shared file systems
+    linkTitle: "Shared file systems"
     weight: 200

----
-This section provides general information concerning the prerequisites for shared file systems for the following types of files used with {{< TransferCFT/suitevariablesTransferCFTName  >}} in a UNIX environment.
+---This section provides general information concerning the prerequisites for shared file systems for the following types of files used with {{< TransferCFT/suitevariablesTransferCFTName  >}} in a UNIX environment.

 - Transfer CFT data files: This refers to all files managed by {{< TransferCFT/suitevariablesTransferCFTName >}} other than transferable application files (including database files), which are stored in the {{< TransferCFT/suitevariablesTransferCFTName >}} runtime directory.
 - Transferable application files: This refers to the files transferred by Transfer CFT.